fontra/fontra-docs-redesign/04-fontra-workflow-documentation.md

 Use it for: format conversion, subsetting, designspace surgery (dropping/trimming/renaming axes), instance extraction, merging fonts, generating feature code from kerning or anchors, production QA gates, and — via the fontra-compile plugin — compiling binaries with fontmake, fontc, or Fontra's own VARC compiler.

 Workflow operates on the same font object model as the Fontra editor.
-Anything Fontra can open (.designspace, .ufo, .ttf, .otf, .woff, .woff2, .ttx, .fontra, and .glyphs/.glyphspackage with the fontra-glyphs plugin) is a valid pipeline input.
+Anything Fontra can open (.designspace, .ufo, .ttf, .otf, .woff, .woff2, .ttx, .fontra, .glyphs/.glyphspackage) is a valid pipeline input.
+(Note: .glyphs support is built into Fontra Pak; in a bare `pip install fontra` CLI environment it comes from the `fontra-glyphs` package.)

 ---